 - Tables and chairs are available for group use.
 Tables and chairs must be clean and stacked according to the diagram posted on the south wall of the room.

-- Groups using library equipment will be held accountable for damage to any equipment in the room.
+- Groups using Library equipment will be held responsible for damage.

 The Library Director is authorized to deny permission to any group that is disorderly or that has violated any of the above regulations.